eugenetaan/FB-Messenger-Script-/readme.md

 Update excel sheet upon completion of the broadcasts for the day.

-#### Additional Good to Know ####
+#### Additional Info ####
+In the event the facebook UI change drastically you will need to restructure the code to the accomodate the new UI

 Functions in the CSV_processing file including get status which will return a more detailed progress report.

-There are also functions to dynamically change a placeholder value in variables promotion text.

 There might be error occuring when duplicates are being sent due to the first index in the list somehow registering as a different number.
 Running the code again usually solves the issue.
 Else change the csv file directly.